romanpogodin/romanpogodin.github.io/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: home
 ---
-I'm starting a PostDoc in theoretical neuroscience at McGill/Mila with [Blake Richards][blake].
+I'm a PostDoc in theoretical neuroscience at McGill/Mila with [Blake Richards][blake].

-Currently, I work on biologically plausible learning in deep networks ([NeurIPS 2020][plausible-kernelized-bottleneck] work on 3-factor Hebbian learning rules for deep nets; [NeurIPS 2021][plausible-conv] on plausibility of convolutional networks).
+I work on biologically plausible learning in deep networks ([NeurIPS 2020][plausible-kernelized-bottleneck] work on 3-factor Hebbian learning rules for deep nets; [NeurIPS 2021][plausible-conv] on plausibility of convolutional networks; [arXiv preprint][weights] on the link between synaptic weight geometry and weight distributions).
 I also work on representation learning using kernel methods.
-Here are my works on self-supervised learning ([NeurIPS 2021][ssl-hsic]) and conditionally invariant representations ([arXiv pre-print][circe], accepted to ICLR 2023 as notable-top-5%).
+Here are my works on self-supervised learning ([NeurIPS 2021][ssl-hsic]) and conditionally invariant representations ([notable-top-5% at ICLR 2023][circe]).

 I did my PhD in theoretical neuroscience with [Peter E. Latham][pel] at [Gatsby Computational Neuroscience Unit][gatsby] (UCL, London).
 During my PhD, I did a breadth rotation project in multi-armed bandits with [Tor Lattimore][tor] (DeepMind).